-By using a 24 MHz clock a PWM frequency that is close to 100 Khz can be obtained.
+By using a 20 MHz clock a PWM frequency that is close to 305 Khz can be obtained with a reload equal to FFFFh and the Prescaler set to 0000h.

 The TIMERO clock CLKM can also be supplied with an external signal, applied on the TCLK pin, which must have a frequency that is at least two times smaller than the internal master clock.